abudaan/vega-as-leaflet-layer/README.md

 ## Introduction

-In `leaflet-vega` extra functionality is added to the global `L` variable.
-A Vega layer is created by calling `L.vega(spec)`; you pass the specification and it gets rendered into a view in the constructor function of the layer.
+In `leaflet-vega` an extra function is added to the global `L` variable; you create a Vega layer by calling `L.vega(spec)`.
+You pass the specification (spec) as argument and it gets rendered into a Vega view in the constructor function of the layer.

 In `vega-as-leaflet-layer` I have separated Vega and Leaflet; it consists a two parts, the first part is a class `VegaLayer` that is very much based on `leaflet-vega`, but it takes an instance of a Vega view as parameter so it has not dependencies on Vega.

 The second part is a pre-processing function that returns a promise.
 It is the default export of the module, so you can import it with any name you want.
-The function either takes a Vega specification or a Vega view as argument.
+The function either takes a Vega spec or a Vega view as argument.
 First the function checks if the mandatory signals `zoom` and `latitude` and `longitude` are defined, if not the promise rejects.
-In `leaflet-vega` the mandatory signals are added to the spec automatically if they are missing but that can yield weird results if you accidentally try to add a spec that is or does not need a map.
+In `leaflet-vega` the mandatory signals are added to the Vega view automatically if they are missing but that can yield weird results if you accidentally try to add a spec that is or does not need a map.

 After the spec has passed the check, the DOM gets prepared for the Leaflet map, see [Adding the map to the DOM](#adding-the-map-to-the-dom), and the map gets rendered with the Vega view in a Layer.
 The promise returns an array that contains the div element that holds the map as first element, and the Vega view as second element.
 You can use these references for further manipulation, for instance if you want to remove the map from the DOM at a certain point in time ([example 5](#example-5)), or if you want to add event listeners to the view ([example 6](#example-6)).